Introduction

 - Future Needs and Risk,

-while not ground-breaking, were no longer disconnected from our
+While not ground-breaking, we are no longer disconnected from our worldview and now form a meaningful basis for decision-making.

 We more confidently understand where new, different or improved services are likely to be needed and, most importantly, why they will be needed.